pranavek/til/shell/list_dir_as_tree.md

-# List files in a directory in tree structure
+# List files and directories in tree structure
 Helps to visualize the directory structure.
 The level can be specified using `-L` flag.

 ```bash